 This letter is addressed to Messrs.
-Flynn and Hungeling:

-I am in receipt of your letter of March 18th regarding the events which had taken place at the Lafayette Square Apartments.
-The letter also contained your combined opinions of the incident, as well as, your opinion of the motivations of this Department.
+Flynn and Hungeling: am in receipt of your letter of March 18th regarding the events which had taken place at the Lafayette Square Apartments.
+The letter also contained your combined opin-ions of the incident, as well as, your opinion of the metiueine your opinion of the motivations of this Department.
 In your opinion, the students and the Police Department are once again at odds.
 Every time something happens it is attributed to the unprofessional conduct of the members of this Department and to some type of self- imagined grand scheme to embarrass or discriminate Notre Dame students.
 I have yet to hear you attribute any of these problems to the irresponsible and sometimes illegal conduct of a few students.
 It seems that the only action that would be acceptable to this very small number of students and their spokesperson would be for the Police Department to totally ignore their activities.
 You and I both know that will not happen.
 I seem to recall that you and I have had this very same discussion on previous occasions.
 You and I both know that the gathering of March 17th was not a harmless series of individual parties.
-It was a mass open house with a \$10.00 admitof a mutual aid agreement.
+It was a mass open house with a \$10.00 admit-tance fee, which generated a of a mutual aid agreement.

 The enforcement actions taken (arrests and citations) were for violations of State Law and not local Ordinances.
 As such, all fines, with the exception of \$3.75, revert to the State of Indiana.
-State Law man-dates that \$3.75 of each fine be used for police training or

-equipment.
-Therefore, it is

-highly unlikely that the raid of
+State Law mandates that \$3.75 of each fine be used for police training or equipment.
+Therefore, it is highly unlikely that the raid of March 17th was motivated by the desire to raise revenue.
+I am well aware of the contributions that the students make to this Community, just as I hope you recognize the benefits and services that the Community provides the students.

-dents.
 In addition, you are well aware of my willingness and eagerness to work with you, the Student Government and all students to make your time in this Community an enjoyable and meaningful experience.
 You closed your letter with a demand for respect.
 I will close this letter with a demand for respect for the integrity of our neighborhoods and the Laws of the State of Indiana and for the Ordinances of the City of South Bend.

-Columnist bases death penalty views on myth
+Columnist bases death penalty views on myth Dear Editor:

-Dear Editor: